kstenerud/concise-encoding/cte-specification.md

 ### Version Specifier

-All CTE documents must begin with a version specifier, which must not be preceded by whitespace.
-In other words, the very first byte of a CTE document must be `c` (0x63).
+A CTE document begins with a version specifier, which is composed of the character `c` (0x63), followed by a version number.
+There must be no whitespace between the `c` and the version number.

-The version specifier is the lowercase letter `c` followed immediately by a positive integer representing the version of this specification that the document adheres to (there must not be whitespace between the `c` and the number).
+The version number is an unsigned integer with a value greater than 0, representing which version of this specification the document adheres to.
 The version specifier must be followed by whitespace to separate it from the rest of the document.

-Note: Because [CBE](cbe-specification.md) places the version as the first byte in a document, versions from 32 to 126 are disallowed in order to prevent clashes with any printable ASCII characters that another text encoding format might use.

-#### Examples

-    c1
-    {
-        a = 1
-    }

-Or:

-    c1 "this is a string"
+The version specifier is mandatory, [unless all parties have agreed to omit the specifier and use a specific version](#implied-structure).

+Example: Empty document (CTE version 1): `c1 `

 ### Maximum Depth